 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

 On the other hand, beyond ties and pocket squares, items like bracelets and watches give your ensemble a new dimension and open up opportunities to show your personality just a little.

 What’s different between women’s and men’s jewelry?

-Beyond the similar silhouettes, men’s jewelry is best summed up as this: Compared to women’s, it’s a totally different beast, with a whole new group of rules.
+Beyond the similar silhouettes, the best men’s jewelry is best summed up like this: Compared to women’s, it’s a totally different beast, with a whole new group of rules.

-What are the rules of wearing men’s jewelry?
+What are the rules for wearing men’s jewelry?

 As a starting spot, especially if you’ve never even worn a pair of cufflinks before, you’ve got to keep a few rules in mind.

 One, match your metals: Specifically, never wear gold and silver together, and think about how the metal flatters everything else you’re wearing.
 With this in mind, gold comes off as bright and warm, copper looks orangey, and, for something neutral, chrome, silver, and stainless steel pretty much match everything.

 So, with this as your foundation, where should you begin with men’s jewelry?